seathasky/FF14-MAC_ModSupport/README.md

 <img src="https://i.imgur.com/fs6mm1x.png">
 </p><br><br>

-  Once you get to the end of the Crossover install follow the XIVLauncher install prompts and completely install FF14 through XIVlauncher <br>(Only enable in-game features if you've used Marzents script prior to this, uncheck "Enable in-game features" if you have not installed his script:
+  Once you get to the end of the Crossover install follow the XIVLauncher install prompts and completely install FF14 through XIVlauncher (Only enable in-game features if you've used Marzents script prior to this, uncheck "Enable in-game features" if you have not installed his script:
  <p align="center">
 <img src="https://i.imgur.com/FufmuN7.png">
 </p><br>